SammygoodTunes/Tile-Game/tests/README.md

 poetry install
 ```

-> This part requires Poetry to be installed.
-Please refer to [this page](https://github.com/SammygoodTunes/Tile-Game/blob/main/README.md)
+> The above part requires Poetry to be installed.
+Please refer to [this page](https://github.com/SammygoodTunes/Tile-Game?tab=readme-ov-file#setup)
 > to know how to install it.
 If you wish to know more about this module, see [here](https://python-poetry.org/docs/)
 > for its official documentation and [here](https://python-poetry.org/docs/cli) for its official CLI documentation.